briancpark/ece786/README.md

 ## Project 1: CUDA Programming and GPGPU-Sim

 A programming assignment to get your feet wet with CUDA and GPGPU-Sim.
 The assignment is to implement a simple matrix multiplication kernel for quantum simulation and run it on GPGPU-Sim.
+Then we do simple analysis of the GPGPU-Sim project of cache misses and performance analysis.

-Specifically, we optimize this kernel for quantum simulation:
+Specifically, we implement and optimize this kernel for quantum simulation:

 ```math
 \left(\begin{array}{l}
 a_{b_{n-1}, \ldots, b_{t+1}, 0, b_{t-1}, \ldots, b_0}^{\prime} \\